More Detail Below. Or Get Factors For Another Number...

 These are the integers which can be evenly divided into 14; they can be expressed as either individual factors or as factor pairs.
 In this case, we present them both ways.
+This is mathematical decomposition of a particular number.
+While usually a positive integer, take note of the comments below about negative numbers.

 Yes!
 14 is a composite number.
 It is the product of two positive numbers other than 1 and itself.